 A well-written engineering resume will set you apart from your competition.
-Because A LOT of the time a resume is the difference-maker.
+It’s the first screening stage, which can make or break you.

-And I know, in this day and age, a resume may seem insignificant.
+I know today, a resume may seem insignificant.
 Because everyone has a public profile and you can broadcast yourself to the entire world.
-BUT, you still need to get through the gauntlet of reviewers at companies.
-Then, you’ll compete against hundreds of other candidates.
-So, this is where your resume comes into play.
+BUT, you still need to get through the gauntlet of reviewers at companies to get your chance.

 Now, having reviewed many engineering resumes, I know the winning formula.
 I’m going to share this formula in my 7 must-know engineering resume tips.